aws-samples/aws-cloudhsm-cloudformation-template/README.md

 * Ensure that you're familiar with the basic architecture and operation of [AWS CloudHSM Clusters](https://docs.aws.amazon.com/cloudhsm/latest/userguide/clusters.html)
 * If you intend to use KMS custom key stores, [Using a custom key store](https://docs.aws.amazon.com/kms/latest/developerguide/custom-key-store-overview.html)

-#### 2. Determine the system identifier to qualify cloud resource names
+#### 2. Determine qualifier for cloud resource names

-If you plan to create a single CloudHSM cluster in an AWS account, you can use the default setting for the [`pSystem`](#cloudformation-template-parameters) CloudFormation template parameter.
+Determine a value for the [`pEnvPurpose`](#cloudformation-template-parameters) CloudFormation template parameter that will be used to help qualify the names of many of the cloud resources created by the CloudHSM stack.
+If you intend to deploy only one instance of the stack and CloudHSM cluster in the AWS account, then you can use the default value.

-If you plan to use this template top create multiple CloudHSM clusters in the same AWS account, then you should set the [`pSystem`](#cloudformation-template-parameters) CloudFormation template parameter to value that will be used to distinguish the resource names associated with each cluster.
-For example, when testing this template, you may want to create multiple clusters and supporting cloud resources.
+Many of the resources created by the CloudHSM template will be qualified by a combination of the `pSystem` and `pEnvPurpose` parameter values.
+Normally, you won't need to override the value of the `pSystem` parameter, but if you intend to manage multiple CloudHSM clusters in the same account, then you will need to use the `pEnvPurpose` parameter to help distinguish the resources used to support the respective clusters.
+For example, if you create multiple stacks in the same account and in the same Region for testing purposes, then specify values such as `test1` vs `test2` for the `pEnvPurpose` parameter.

+Since the CloudHSM template automatically qualifies the names of global resources such as IAM roles with the AWS Region identifier, you do not need to include a Region identifier in the `pEnvPurpose` parameter.

-If you intend to test creation of multiple CloudHSM clusters in a single AWS account, review [AWS CloudHSM Quotas](https://docs.aws.amazon.com/cloudhsm/latest/userguide/limits.html).
+If you intend to create multiple CloudHSM clusters in a single AWS account, then review [AWS CloudHSM Quotas](https://docs.aws.amazon.com/cloudhsm/latest/userguide/limits.html) so that you're aware of the default upper limit of the number of clusters and HSMs you can create in each account.

 #### 3. Determine the number of HSMs to create